mongodb-js/charts-embed-sdk/docs/rendering-spec.md

 const customizations = chart.getRenderingSpecOverride();
 ```

-If you are wondering what channels or axes does you embedding chart have, you can call the following methods:
+If you are wondering what channels or axes your embedded chart has, you can call the following methods:

 ```javascript
 const channels = await chart.getChannels();